Northville High School: Athletics

 Northville High School has teams in the following sports: football, cross country, soccer, golf, basketball, wrestling, swimming, hockey, baseball, track, tennis, lacrosse, cheerleading, pom pon, volleyball, gymnastics, and softball.
-Northville High School also offers club sports teams in ultimate frisbee, hockey, rugby, bowling, figure skating, equestrian, triathlon and the Northville Rowing Club.
+Northville High School also offers club sports teams in ultimate frisbee, hockey, rugby, bowling, figure skating, equestrian, triathlon, the Northville Rowing Club, and many more.

+Additionally, Northville's athletics teams have a strong dominance over state-level sports, with various groups, such as the Cross Country and Golf team winning their respective state championships, alongside many other teams winning at a divisional and conference level.

 Publications

 The yearbook Palladium is produced through a course.
 In 2008, the formerly discontinued newspaper, the Mustanger, was re-introduced.
-It was later discontinued again in favor of broadcasting, a pre-recorded newscast that now does announcements and school-wide news.
+It was later discontinued again in favor of broadcasting.
+Originally a live show, the Northville News Network, a pre-recorded newscast, does announcements and school-wide news, along with other entertaining student-life segments.
+A YouTube channel was launched in 2022 so viewers outside of the school could watch.

 Music and the Arts

 Northville High School has award-winning choir and band departments.
-There are 8 choirs, 3 of which are audition-based, including acapella groups Backbeat and Treblemakers.
-There are multiple bands as well, including a jazz band under the direction of Michael H Rumbell.
+There are 8 choirs, 3 of which are audition-based, under the direction of Ms. Richert, including acapella groups Backbeat and Treblemakers.
+There are multiple bands as well, marching and symphonic, including its very prestigious jazz band, all under the direction of Mr. Rumbell, who has been teaching band (and formerly choir as well), since 1972.